Dataset Caching

 defined in this library supports basic caching functionality.

-Respective cache handles are defined in caching
+Respective cache handles are defined in caching.

 About Caches

-The base class of cache handles is Cache
+The base class of cache handles is Cache.

 A cache implementation provides methods

-put()
+put() and

 load()